Wedding Photographer Workflow

 The one last thing I should mention about working with any editing service is that you and your editor may need to work back and forth through several jobs before they're 100% dialed in to your preferred style.
 It was like that for me and Lavalu and it may be like that for you too.
 Have patience during that stage and you'll see amazing results.

 After I finish download the files to my local computer, I start uploading the RAW files to Lavalu.
-It can take 2 to 3 days to upload 3000 to 5000 RAW photos (my typical job).
+It can take me about a day to upload 3000 to 5000 RAW photos (my typical job).

 Lavalu supports and recommends uploading DNGs or Smart Previews, but I prefer to upload RAWs because this method also allows me to have a short-term online backup of my entire RAW set from the wedding.
 This method also removes a few extra steps from my upload workflow.